Amazon Global Human Rights Principles

 Diversity and Inclusion: We are committed to diversity and inclusion throughout our business.
 We seek individuals from all backgrounds to join our teams, and we encourage people to bring their authentic, original, and best selves to work.

-Equal opportunity: We are committed to ensuring that all workers are treated equally, and we do not tolerate discrimination based on race, color, national origin, gender, gender identity, sexual orientation, religion, disability, age, political opinion, pregnancy, migrant status, ethnicity, caste, marital or family status, or similar personal characteristics in hiring and working practices, such as job applications, promotions, job assignments, training, wages, benefits, and termination.
+Equal opportunity: We are committed to ensuring that all workers are treated equally, and we do not tolerate discrimination based on race, color, national origin, gender, gender identity, sexual orientation, religion, creed, the presence of any physical, sensory, or mental disabilities, age, political ideology, pregnancy, citizenship, migrant status, veteran status, ethnicity, ancestry, caste, marital or family status, or other legally protected status in hiring and working practices, such as job applications, promotions, job assignments, training, wages, benefits, and termination.
 Our aim is to ensure employment decisions and actions are based only on business-related considerations—focused solely on an individual’s ability to perform the work, not their personal characteristics.
 As outlined in our Code of Business Conduct and Ethics, we do not tolerate discrimination, violent and threatening behavior, or harassment.

 Freely chosen employment: We do not tolerate the use of child labor, forced labor, or human trafficking in any form—including slave labor, prison labor, indentured servitude, or bonded labor—in our operations or value chain.